ospostme/ospostme.github.io/_posts/2024-12-25-nvim-auto-complete-and-dictionary.markdown

 ### Python Script example with v3 API

-Python `soundplay` need to lock the sound resources, but what I'm doing is to put everything in a docker, doesn't work with easy install.
+Python `soundplay` need to lock the sound resources, but what I'm doing is to put everything in a docker, doesn't work with easy installation.
 Just use external utilities to play the sound.

 ```python